11 Ways to Blend Your Online & In-store Experience Today

 Source: Farfetch earned the ‘Retailer of the Future’ title by offering immersive in-store experiences

+Farfetch, for example, combines technology and fashion to make customer experiences more human.
 They offered connected clothes racks, touch-screen-enhanced mirrors, and sign-in kiosks in its London store that gathered online information to use in-store.
 Customers could log in to Farfetch to search their purchase history and wish list, giving the sales assistants valuable client knowledge.
+A smart mirror could be used to order alternate sizes and alternative products or to make a payment without leaving the dressing room.
+Such innovations earned them the label ‘The Retailer of the Future.’

 5. Build communities, not stores

 In June, Apple dropped the word ‘Store’ from all the Apple Stores.
 “Apple Store, Valley Fair” is now simply “Apple Valley Fair.”
 The changed apple in-store experience was crafted to exempt customers from thinking of these locations as ‘retail outlets’.
+Instead, Apple is now going for a ‘Town Square Experience,’ where they want customers to come together as a community.
+Their new-generation stores are installed with boardrooms for entrepreneurs to discuss ideas and even hour-long coding classes.
+Apple also incorporated ‘Teacher Tuesdays’ in their stores to help teachers leverage technology in their classrooms.

 Apple’s next-gen Union Square retail store aims at community-building